scalamolecule/molecule/README.md

 ### Publish locally

-To be completely up-to-date, you can pull the latest changes from Github and publish molecule locally:
+To be completely up-to-date, you can pull the latest changes from Github and publish molecule locally (for Scala 2.13):

     git pull
     sbt publishLocal

 Or target other Scala versions:

-    sbt ++3.3.0 publishLocal
+    sbt ++3.3.1 publishLocal
     sbt ++2.12.18 publishLocal